-- Unlimited round trips per member per calendar year with no charge - Curb-to-curb service - Taxi, standard passenger vehicle, mini-van - Service to and from medical appointments from residence - No limitation on mileage within the service area - Inclusion of one family member or caretaker on the transport at no additional cost - You may ask the driver to stop at a pharmacy, radiology provider or laboratory facility from a physician's office (not counted as a separate trip)
+- Unlimited round trips per member per calendar year with no charge - Curb-to-curb service - Taxi, standard passenger vehicle, mini-van and other modes of public/private transportation - Service to and from medical appointments from residence - No limitation on mileage within the service area - Inclusion of one family member or caretaker on the transport at no additional cost - You may ask the driver to stop at a pharmacy, radiology provider or laboratory facility from a physician's office (not counted as a separate trip)

-To request transportation services described above, contact Health Net Cal MediConnect Member Services at 1-855-464-3572 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
+To request transportation services described above, contact Health Net Cal MediConnect Member Services at 1-855-464-3571 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you can leave a message.
 Your call will be returned within the next business day.
 The call is free.